5 Elements of the Ideal Membership Software Upgrade

 3. Have a testing plan.

 The biggest reasons good upgrades go bad is because they are insufficiently tested—or even worse—not tested at all.
-Before you even start the upgrade, make sure you have a plan to test to make sure the new version works.
+Before you even start the upgrade, make sure you have a plan to test to make sure the new version of your association membership software works.
 Focus on identifying the key business processes to test, rather than getting bogged down in the minutia of random edge cases that will never be an issue from a practical perspective.
 Good candidates are processes that are repeatedly done or are very time consuming and focus on those.
 Come up with use cases and test scenarios for them.
 Ask your vendor if they have test scripts they can share with you.
 Once you have these, figure out who is going to test, and when they can realistically do it.
 Then follow through and make it fun!
 You want testing to be seen as an important priority, and not another thing to do.

-4. Constant communications between teams.
+4. Constant communication between teams.

 Communication is key; make sure it’s happening early and often.
 Have bi-weekly check-ins or project huddles between the two teams.
 These meetings don’t need to be long-winded and take a lot of time on everyone’s calendar, so try to keep them to 20 or 30 minutes.
 They are good opportunities to make sure everything is on track, and raise risks or areas of concern.
 Also, the project executive sponsors should speak with a regular rhythm at a higher level to make sure everything is copacetic with the relationship.